sirharis214/lamp-stack/README.md

 The request's workflow begins with frontend-server creating a request using rabbitmq's Client class.
 At this part of the workflow the frontend-server is the producer.

-* frontend-server
+1. frontend-server
-	- frontend-server declares a temp queue which the rabbitmq/backend-server will send their response to
+	* frontend-server declares a temp reply-queue which the rabbitmq/backend-server will send their response to
 		- `{queue-name}-response`
-	- frontend-server sends request to exchange with routing_key
+	* frontend-server sends request to exchange with routing_key:
 		- `data.rabbitmq`
 		- `data.backend`
+2. rabbitmq-server
-	- routing key determines which queue the request is sent to
+    * in rabbitmq exchange, the routing_key determines which queue the request is sent to

-* rabbitmq-server and backend-server
-	- both servers are listening to their respected queues for any incoming requests.
         - requests sent with routing_key `data.rabbitmq` gets sent to the queue `data-rabbitmq`
 	    - requests sent with routing_key `data.backend` gets sent to the queue `data-backend`
+3. rabbitmq-server and backend-server
+	* both servers are listening to their respected queues for any incoming requests
+    * once they recieve a request, they process and return a response to the temp reply-queue `{queue-name}-response`

-Once the servers detect an incoming request in their queue, they pull the request, process them, and send the response back on the reply-queue that was sent as a parameter of the request.
-After frontend-server consumes the response from reply-queue, the reply-queue auto_deletes and the 2 way communication completes here.
+        - the name of the reply-queue is sent as a parameter of the request thats being recieved
+4. after frontend-server consumes the response from reply-queue, the reply-queue auto_deletes and the 2 way communication completes here

 # Choosing between 3 VM or 4 VM Setup
 There are 2 approaches for this project.